-The Frelimo party, currently headed by President Armando Guebuza, has been in power since independence from Portugal in 1975.
-Following independence, there was a 16-year civil war between Frelimo and the rebel movement Renamo that ended with the Rome Peace Accords in 1992.
+The FRELIMO party, headed by President Filipe Nyusi, has been in power since independence from Portugal in 1975.
+Following independence, there was a 16-year civil war between FRELIMO and the rebel RENAMO movement that ended with the Rome Peace Accords in 1992.
 In October 2013, after several clashes with FRELIMO, which has won the presidency and the majority in parliament in all national elections since 1994, RENAMO announced that it was pulling out of the peace accord.
-Both parties reached a peace deal in September 2014 ahead of the country’s national elections in October.
-Despite political instability, Mozambique has emerged as one of the world’s fastest-growing economies and is expected to become one of the world’s largest exporters of coal and gas.
+Both parties agreed to a new peace deal in September 2014 just before the October national elections, in which Filipe Nyusi was elected president.
+Despite political instability, Mozambique has emerged as one of the world’s fastest-growing economies and is expected to become a significant exporter of coal and gas.

-The top individual and corporate income tax rates are 32 percent.
+The top individual income and corporate tax rates are 32 percent.
 Other taxes include a value-added tax and an inheritance tax.
 The overall tax burden equals 22.9 percent of total domestic income.
 Expansion of the revenue base remains crucial.
 Government spending has increased to 34.9 percent of total domestic output, and budget deficits continue.
 Public debt has reached a level equal to over 50 percent of GDP.